Ireland: The Epicurean Secret and Ballymaloe

 Ireland is a land full of generous kind people and delicious food that is years ahead of the United States in terms of food labeling, knowing how to prepare tasty gluten-free meals, and home of the most progressive cookery school that exists in the world.

-I’d heard about Ballymaloe from my Irish colleague Sandra Fallon, MD but could not fathom the vast 100-acre organic farm, the extensive menu of gourmet farm to table meals and the commitment to sustainability.
+I’d heard about Ballymaloe from a colleague, but could not fathom the vast 100-acre organic farm, the extensive menu of gourmet farm to table meals and the commitment to sustainability.

 Jeffrey and I were privileged to meet both Fern Allen and Tim Allen who spent time visiting with us and arranging our tour at the cookery school.
 Our guide Daniel weaved us through gardens of herbs, and ancient orchards of fruit trees that at times had weathered the Irish climate to produce the truest taste of apples.
 Daniel is an encyclopedia of information on every aspect of the cookery school.
 He introduced us to Maria, who hand creates the yellow delectable grass-fed rolls of butter.
 We were privileged to see the amazing array of cheeses at Ballymaloe made from grass-fed cows, which are milked only once a day to produce a higher nutrient content in the milk.